keyboard_arrow_up

 Chemical Cross Linking

-The process in which individual polymer particles are joined together by a molecular bond.
+A process in which individual polymer particles bond together at a molecular level, enhancing the strength and durability of the material.

 Chemical Resistance